-This course is designed for students in grades 10-12 with an interest in improving their physical conditioning.
-Students will be developing personal fitness goals and creating a personal fitness plan while in class.
-They will receive instruction in all aspects of fitness: including nutrition, lifting techniques, kettle bells, bands, yoga, free weights, medicine balls, and other cutting edge training.
+This course is designed for students in grades 10-12 with an interest in improving their physical fitness levels.
+Students will develop personal fitness goals and create a personal fitness plan while in class.
+They will receive instruction in all aspects of fitness: including nutrition, lifting techniques, kettle bells, bands, yoga, free weights, medicine balls, and other cutting-edge training.
 Various forms of cardiovascular training will be studied in class.
 This course may be taken more than once.